 Isolated on the Hook Peninsula in Co.
 Wexford, the once stately Loftus Hall is said to have been haunted by the devil and by the ghost of a young woman.

 The mansion, with a long history of ghostly occurrences and misery, opened its doors to the public for the first time in 30 years in 2012.
 Would you be brave enough to take the tour?

-In August 2014 a tourist snapped a shot of a ghostly female figure in the grounds.
-Thomas Beavis, 21, from Lewisham, snapped this shot while he was on the the tour.
+In August 2014, a tourist snapped a shot of a ghostly female figure in the grounds.
+Thomas Beavis, 21, from Lewisham, snapped this shot while he was on the tour.

 It wasn’t until he’d left the Loftus Hall grounds that he noticed the figure – who they believe is the spirit of little Anne Tottenham – and the face of an old lady at the window.

 Loftus Hall is a 22-bedroom period mansion on Hook Peninsula in County Wexford.
 The isolated house is set on 60 acres, overlooking a lonely stretch of the South East coast.
 Since it was abandoned over three decades ago, the grand building has only had structural repairs.

 Owner Aidan Quigley now hosts guided interactive tours which he says are not for the fainthearted.

 Built over the remains of Redmond Hall, the home of the Redmond family since around 1350, in 1666 it became the home of the Loftus family and was renamed Loftus Hall.